 Evaluation of therapeutic / prescription and other diets

-For some specific conditions, prescription diets may be the best option for a particular patient.
+For some specific conditions, prescription diets may be the best option for a particular veterinary patient.
 However, not all diets created for the same condition contain the same nutrient balance or ingredients.
-By careful evaluation of the available options, we can recommend the best diet for a particular pet.
+By performing a careful evaluation of the available options, we can recommend the best diet for a particular pet.

 Analysis and formulation of home-prepared diets

 Home-prepared veterinary diets have grown in popularity.
 Unfortunately, many recipes do not contain all the essential nutrients pets require in the correct proportions (they are not complete or balanced for a particular patient or condition).
 The nutrition service can evaluate existing home-cooked diets and suggest modifications, or formulate recipes based on a pet’s unique needs.